 - Pros: Highly resistant to urine spots.
 Very drought-tolerant and requires less water than grass.
 Stays green all summer.
 It’s soft and comfortable.
 It also naturally fertilizes the surrounding soil, which can actually help your existing grass become healthier.

 - Cons: The flowers will attract bees, which can be a concern for some dogs and owners.
 It can also stain light-colored fur or clothing more easily than grass.
-It is not as durable as some of the toughest grasses for extremely heavy, athletic dogs.
+It is not as durable as some of the toughest grasses for dogs that are excessively heavy or athletic.

 2. Creeping Thyme (The Fragrant & Hardy Choice)